petronemilio/Pedilanthus_project/README.md

     - `896_edited.txt`
     - `939_edited.txt`

+Each file within the `Raw_data` folder comes from a different sample.
+The alphanumeric code before the `_edited.txt` is from the sample.
 The `sample_edited.txt` files are tab delimited files containing three columns: the first one specifying the species of the sample, the second has the cell lineage number, and the third one has the sequence of coded cells.

 | Species       | Cell file number | Cell lineage sequence |
 | -------------- | :----:    | :----:   |